iodigital-com/io-technology/data/blog/distributed-chat-system/introduction-and-authorization-server.md

 }
 ```

-Next, we will add `AuthorizationServerConfiguration.java` and `SecurityConfiguration.java` to configure the security of our server.
+Next, we will add `AuthorizationServerConfiguration.java` and `SecurityConfiguration.java` to configure the security of our server:

 ```java
 @Configuration